Kyriosity/read-write/README+/pencraft/README+/memes/README+/tale-memory_masters.md

 <picture><img alt="&nbsp;Early memory chips" src="../../../../_rsc/_img/af/Intel-C1103_ink.jpg" /></pictire>

 </td><td>

-  <p>The lore goes that computer scientists (every programmer was one), senior in age and title, used relatively idle nighttime<sup>🌛</sup>
+  The lore goes that computer scientists (every programmer was one), senior in age and title, used relatively idle nighttime<sup>🌛</sup> to connect their computer centers via antediluvian wide area networks and combat resources with all possible (for warming up) and impossible, and unthinkable hacks in _machine languages_.

-    to connect their computer centers via antediluvian wide area networks and combat resources with all possible (for warming up) and impossible, and unthinkable hacks in <i>machine languages</i> (no hardware manipulations, no dirty cheats, no vulgar social engineering).</p>
+ Only codes, only hardcore &nbsp;&mdash;&nbsp; no hardware manipulations, no dirty cheats, no vulgar social engineering.

-  <p>The winner occupied the most or all of the memory of the opponents' time slots.</p>
+The winner occupied the most or all of the memory of the opponents' time slots.

-  <p>These sagas went unnoticed since it requires ultra-level abstraction to grasp what silent battles unfolded in darkness over bits (not bytes).</p>
+These sagas remained unnoticed in the mass culture since ultra-level abstraction is required to grasp what silent battles unfolded in darkness over bits (not bytes).

 <sup>🌛</sup> <sub>Relatively, since computer time was so deficient, a couple of hours in night shifts on BIG machines was a big luck for junior fellows (daytime was out of reach for them at all).</sub>
 </td></tr></table>

 \___________\